Things to Consider When Planning a River Valley Walk

 • Parking or public transit access

-• Most of the trails we select don’t require specialized gear but are less mobile attendees have found added comfort and security with poles and traction aids for their boots.
+• Most of the trails we select don’t require specialized gear but are less mobile.
+Attendees have found added comfort and security with poles and traction aids for their boots.

 • Good shoes or boots